Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 082 : October 6, 2018

-**Today's Progress** : Studied Reinforcement Learning with Q-Learning and wrote a medium article aboutharmonic series
+**Today's Progress** : Studying School of AI's "Move 37" course and wrote a medium article about harmonic series

 **Thoughts** : I am learning new things day by day.